Sodium hexametaphosphate

 Sodium hexametaphosphate (SHMP) is a salt of composition Na6[(PO3)6].
-Sodium hexametaphosphate of commerce is typically a mixture of metaphosphates (empirical formula: NaPO_{3}), of which the hexamer is one, and is usually the compound referred to by this name.
+Sodium hexametaphosphate of technical grade is typically a mixture of metaphosphates (empirical formula: NaPO_{3}), of which the hexamer is one, and is usually the compound referred to by this name.
 Such a mixture is more correctly termed sodium polymetaphosphate.
+They are also known as sodium polyphosphate or Graham's salt, from the Scottish chemist Thomas Graham, who coined the name sodium metaphosphate.
 They are white solids that dissolve in water.

 Uses

-SHMP is used as a sequestrant and has applications within a wide variety of industries, including as a food additive in which it is used under the E number E452i.
+SHMP is used as a sequestrant and has applications in a wide variety of industries, including as a food additive under the E number E452i.
 Sodium carbonate is sometimes added to SHMP to raise the pH to 8.0–8.6, which produces a number of SHMP products used for water softening and detergents.

 A significant use for sodium hexametaphosphate is as a deflocculant in the production of clay-based ceramic particles.
 It is also used as a dispersing agent to break down clay and other soil types for soil texture assessment.

 It is used as an active ingredient in toothpastes as an anti-staining and tartar prevention ingredient.